 The home care segment has only started to grow in recent years and is anticipated to revamp the traditional way patients get care.
 Its use will accelerate as telemedicine becomes more available and affordable.

-4. By Purpose The main reasons why people use telemedicine software are as follow:
+The main reasons why people use telemedicine software are as follow:

 • Medical consultation.
 In many cases, people do not need a doctor examining them in-person.
 Using a chat or video-call, it's easy to describe the symptoms of flu or infection, to share photos of the skin for some dermatological issue, or to send the already collected analysis results.
 The online doctor can make a diagnosis using the information to prescribe treatment and medications or to refer the patient to a specialist for further examination.